PIC-OSD logo

 The GPS data can be displayed in four default configurations as shown below.

 The table below summarises the data types and user selectable options displayed by the unit, with the NMEA data sentence each is derived from.
-If you are unfamiliar with the serial output of the GPS receiver you intend to use with the GPSBOXKBD unit you should connect it to a PC and use hyperterminal to check that the GPRMC, GPRMC and GPVTG data sentences are transmitted.
+If you are unfamiliar with the serial output of the GPS receiver you intend to use with the GPSBOXKBD unit you should connect it to a PC and use hyperterminal to check that the GPRMC, GPGGA and GPVTG data sentences are transmitted.
 If they are not refer to the documentation from your receiver's manufacturer for the method required to enable NMEA output.

 Data type Data sentence